Iridium: Isotopes

-Iridium has two naturally occurring stable isotopes, ^{191}Ir and ^{193}Ir, with natural abundances of 37.3% and 62.7%, respectively.
-At least 37 radioisotopes have also been synthesized, ranging in mass number from 164 to 202. ^{192}Ir, which falls between the two stable isotopes, is the most stable radioisotope, has a half-life of 73.82 days, and finds application in brachytherapy and in industrial radiography, particularly for nondestructive testing of welds in steel in the oil and gas industries; iridium-192 sources have been involved in a number of radiological accidents.
+Iridium has two naturally occurring stable isotopes, ^{191}Ir and ^{193}Ir, with natural abundances of 37.3 % and 62.7 %, respectively.
+There are also 40 known radioisotopes, ranging in mass number from 164 to 205. ^{192}Ir, which falls between the two stable isotopes, is the most stable radioisotope, has a half-life of 73.82 days, and finds application in brachytherapy and in industrial radiography, particularly for nondestructive testing of welds in steel in the oil and gas industries; iridium-192 sources have been involved in a number of radiological accidents.
 Three other isotopes have half-lives of at least a day—^{188}Ir, ^{189}Ir, and ^{190}Ir.
 Isotopes with masses below 191 decay by some combination of β^{+} decay, α decay, and (rare) proton emission.
-Synthetic isotopes heavier than 193 decay by β^{−} decay, and ^{192}Ir has both, but β^{+} decay (95.24%) dominates over electron capture (4.76%).
+Synthetic isotopes heavier than 193 decay by β^{−} decay, and ^{192}Ir has both, but β^{+} decay (95.24 %) dominates over electron capture (4.76 %).

 At least 32 metastable isomers have been characterized, ranging in mass number from 164 to 197.
 The most stable of these is ^{192m2}Ir, which decays by isomeric transition with a half-life of 241 years, making it more stable than any of iridium's ground-state radioisotopes.

 The isotope ^{191}Ir was the first one of any element to be shown to present a Mössbauer effect.
 This renders it useful for Mössbauer spectroscopy for research in physics, chemistry, biochemistry, metallurgy, and mineralogy.